KRMisha/Makefile/README.md

 1. If this is the first library you are adding, create a new `external` directory at the root of the project.
 2. Inside the `external` directory, create a `<library-name>` sudirectory to contain the library's header files.
 3. Download the library's header files and add them to `external/<library-name>`.
-4. Add the library's header files to the preprocessor's search path: add `-Iexternal/<library-name>` to the `INCLUDES` variable at line 19 of the Makefile.
+4. Add the library's header files to the preprocessor's search path: add `-Iexternal/<library-name>` to the `INCLUDES` variable (line 28 of the Makefile).

 ### Library installed system-wide